New from ACTIVE: Check out our latest products here

 Living in an RV doesn’t mean you’ll be off the grid.
 You’ll still need to establish a legal address or domicile.
 This is important for things like taxes, insurance costs, and voting.

-In addition to establishing a domicile, you’ll need to figure out how to handle your mail.
 Many full-time RVers use mail forwarding services, which can send your mail to wherever you are.
 You could also ask a friend or family member to collect your mail and send it to you periodically.

 Staying Connected: Internet Solutions for RVers